Keigwynne History, Family Crest & Coats of Arms

 The countryside of Wales was the birthplace of the name Keigwynne.
 Keigwynne originally started out as a name for a person who was nicknamed "white dog" from the Old English word "Kei" - a dog, and "gwyn" - white: and thus figuratively, a hero.
 Nicknames form a broad category surnames, and were frequently the result of a spontaneous reaction to a particular occasion or event; thus their meanings were significant to the original bearers and their contemporaries, but baffle modern scholars who lack knowledge of the original context of the nickname.

 Early Origins of the Keigwynne family

 Important Dates for the Keigwynne family

 This web page shows only a small excerpt of our Keigwynne research.
 Another 182 words (13 lines of text) covering the years 1410, 1432, 1595, 1658, 1646, 1641, 1716, 1682 and 1700 are included under the topic Early Keigwynne History in all our PDF Extended History products and printed products wherever possible.

 Keigwynne Spelling Variations

 Although there are not an extremely large number Welsh surnames, there are an inordinately large number of spelling variations of those surnames.
 This variety of spellings began almost immediately after the acceptance of surnames within Welsh society.
 As time progressed, these old Brythonic names were eventually were recorded in English.
 This process was problematic in that many of the highly inflected sounds of the native language of Wales could not be properly captured in English.
 Some families, however, did decide to modify their own names to indicate a branch loyalty within the family, a religious adherence, or even a patriotic affiliation.
 The name Keigwynne has seen various spelling variations: Keigwin, Keegwin, Keggwin, Keggin, Keigwine, Keigwyn, Kedgwynn and many more.

 Early Notables of the Keigwynne family (pre 1700)

 Prominent amongst the family during the late Middle Ages was John Keigwin (1641-1716) Cornish antiquary, born at Mousehole, notable for 'Mount Calvary' in Cornish, and his translations of...
-Another 27 words (2 lines of text) are included under the topic Early Keigwynne Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Keigwynne family